premsa/thesis-topics/README.md

 when writing a request, please provide additional information.

-- How much technical experience do you specifically have with Python and libraries such as PyTorch, HuggingFace, Spacy?
+- How much technical experience do you specifically have with Python and libraries such as PyTorch, HuggingFace, Spacy, etc.?

-- Do you have any Python projects on GitHub that you can refer me to?
+- Do you have any Python projects on GitHub or anywhere else that you can refer me to?

 - What is your current knowledge of concepts such as natural language processing, deep learning, and (vision) transformers?